floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

 title: The sokol-gfx resource view update.
 ---

+> NOTE: the WebGPU sample links point to the 'old' samples until the update is actually merged!
+The source code samples are uptodate though.

 In a couple of days I will merge the next big (and breaking) sokol-gfx update which adds resource view objects and in turn removes pre-baked pass-attachment objects.